 Instructions

 - Stir half of the salt into a quart of cold water, until dissolved.
+Place artichokes in a clean, sterilized jar.
+Cover with the brine solution.
+Leave the lid untightened to allow the gases to escape.

 - When the brine gets murky and gases float to the surface, drain the old brine and make a new batch using the remaining salt.
-Soak the sunchokes in the new brine for four more days.
+Soak the artichokes in the new brine for four more days.

 - Place vinegar in a saucepan and bring to a boil.
-Remove from heat and stir the curry into the vinegar until combined.
+Remove from heat and stir curry into the vinegar until combined.

-- Allow the vinegar to cool slightly (for approximately five minutes).
-Add sunchokes, garlic, parsley, and habanero pepper (if using).
+- Allow the vinegar to cool slightly, then add artichokes, garlic, parsley, and habanero pepper (if using).
+Add to sterilized jars and store in the refrigerator.

 Notes